-Thyroid cancer is a rare but serious disease, and is the most common endocrine malignancy.
-According to the World Health Organization, worldwide there were more than 298,000 new cases of thyroid cancer annually (68,179 men and 229,923 women) and nearly 40,000 people died from the disease in 2012, the most recently available data year.
+Thyroid cancer is a rare but serious disease and is the most common endocrine malignancy.
+Worldwide there were more than 567,000 new cases of thyroid cancer annually (and over 41,000 people are estimated to die from the disease per year).

-Papillary, follicular and Hürthle cell types of thyroid cancer are classified as differentiated thyroid cancer (DTC) and account for approximately 94 percent of all thyroid cancers.
+Papillary, follicular and Hürthle cell types of thyroid cancer are classified as differentiated thyroid cancer (DTC) and account for approximately 94 percent of all thyroid cancers.1

 Treating Thyroid Cancer

 Thyroid cancer is typically found as palpable nodules in the thyroid.
 These nodules do not produce thyroid hormones.
 There are three major groups of thyroid cancers based on the origin of the tumor cells and the tumor’s clinical behavior.
 Treatment of thyroid cancer differs between these types but almost always includes surgical removal of part of or the entire thyroid gland.
 After surgery, in many but not all patients, the remaining thyroid tissue can be destroyed via radioactive-iodine therapy in differentiated thyroid cancer.